 - Mycology Reference Centre Manchester (MRCM)

 Laboratory Medicine (except MRCM) is housed in the Clinical Sciences Building on the Wythenshawe Hospital site, shown in the bottom right corner of the map below.
 The Mycology Reference Centre is based in the Education and Research Centre; also shown below, in orange.
+The Mortuary is indicated by the number 9.

 Each department within Laboratory Medicine has undergone external accreditation by the United Kingdom Accreditation Service, UKAS.
 Current accreditation status can be checked on the UKAS website, using the UKAS numbers in the table.
 The accreditation process requires annual inspection to ensure there is a system of quality management in place to give assurance that the results released and advice given by the laboratory are of a high standard.